FGV-VIS-2025/final-project-classification-history/README.md

 | Marcelo Angelo          | • Graphs and visualizations for recent and modern classification approaches<br>• Exploration of the dataset of new AI models<br>• Summarization of key articles |
 | All members             | • Styling<br>• Bug fixing<br>• Deployment<br>• Research<br>• UI/UX discussions and screen flow design                                     |

+## 🧠 Use of AI

+We used ChatGPT throughout the project for brainstorming ideas, organizing code structure, and refining CSS styles.
+The tool helped us accelerate development and maintain clarity in implementation, while all final code was reviewed and understood by the team.

 ## 🚧 Project Milestones

 [To be completed]